 Jeanie began learning the violin at the age of six.
 She was taught principally by her uncle, Gordon Bennett.
 Growing up, she played with the Western Youth Orchestra, as well as a number of ensembles in the mountains and the Sydney University Symphony Orchestra.

-She has a Bachelor of Arts from Sydney University, and is studying a Masters in Teaching through Charles Sturt University.
+She has a Bachelor of Arts from Sydney University, and is finalizing a Masters in Teaching.
 She enjoys arranging popular music for string quartet and playing the piano.

 She has been playing with the Blue Mountains String Quartet since 2014 as a violinist and as a violist.
 She also plays with local musicians Celebration Strings.

 Kate started playing cello aged five.
 She was a member of the Darwin Youth Orchestra and Darwin Symphony Orchestra.
 She has played in theater productions, musicals and special events as part of chamber ensembles and string quartets since the age of 13, graduating from Adelaide University in 2000 with a bachelor in Musical Performance.